nightassert/CGFDM3D-EQR-SC/README.md

 You can choose scheme by using different Makefile:
 - Makefile_CGFDM
 - Makefile_SCFDM
+> A convient script make.sh is provided to compile the program.
+If you use CGFDM, run `bash make.sh CGFDM`, and if you use ME-AWENO, run `bash make.sh SCFDM`.

+The folder src_GJI_XU2024 contains the source codes of [Xu & Zhang (2024)](https://doi.org/10.1093/gji/ggae167).
+And the folder src contains the newest optimization codes, which has been submitted to JGR: Solid Earth.

 ## Authors
 **Tianhong Xu, Wenqiang Wang, Zhenguo Zhang*** \